MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 # Migrate Tomcat applications to Tomcat on Azure App Service

-This guide describes what you should be aware of when you want to migrate an existing Tomcat application to run on Azure App Service using Tomcat 8.5 or 9.0.
+This guide describes what you should be aware of when you want to migrate an existing Tomcat application to run on Azure App Service using Tomcat 9.0.

 ## Before you start